Environmental Trends 2020

 - Industrial freshwater utilization reduction

 - Removal of single-use plastics

 - The use of nuclear power

 Developing Skills for Success

 In 2019, we discovered the technical and soft skills that are essential for environmental professionals.
 Our findings indicate that different experience levels require different aptitudes.
-For example, an individual who is at an early stage of their career, needs to learn to develop greater industry knowledge.
-An individual with eight years experience or more should focus on policy and legislation skills.
+For example, an individual who is at an early stage of their career needs to learn to develop greater industry knowledge.
+An individual with eight years of experience or more should focus on policy and legislation skills.

 Employers noted that soft skills are as important as technical skills to succeed within an organization.
 Soft skills are defined as the combination of interpersonal, communication, personality and behaviour attributes that individuals need to advance in their careers.

 Our research community members and EP members told us that the skills they need to gain for advancement in their fields in 2020 are air modelling programs, leadership and understanding cultural diversity.

 Employers currently participating in our Wage Funding program said that they want their employees to develop communication skills, which includes technical report writing, proofreading and editing.
 They also indicated the importance of working with a multicultural population.
 In terms of technical skills, they mentioned engineering skills and using software such as AutoCAD and the Adobe suite.

 At the same time, they observed that their employees gained these skills in 2019: